Beopgonori: Procedure

-According to “Dongguk sesigi” (“A Record of the Seasonal Customs of the Eastern Kingdom”), beopgo is the practice of Buddhist monks coming into the city carrying a drum and going from house to house as they beat the drum.
-It is written in “Hanyangsesigi” (“A Record of the Seasonal Customs of Hanyang”) that beopgo monks, wearing straw hats and playing the drum and gong, also wearing a flower made of blue feathers and paper like a hair rod and a yellow Buddhist robe, and holding two halves of a seal called bujeol, gather on the streets of a village and dance in a circle like actors or clowns to beg for grains in order to present an offering to Buddha.
+According to "Dongguk sesigi" ("A Record of the Seasonal Customs of the Eastern Kingdom"), beopgo is the practice of Buddhist monks coming into the city carrying a drum and going from house to house as they beat the drum.
+It is written in "Hanyangsesigi" ("A Record of the Seasonal Customs of Hanyang") that beopgo monks, wearing straw hats and playing the drum and gong, also wearing a flower made of blue feathers and paper like a hair rod and a yellow Buddhist robe, and holding two halves of a seal called bujeol, gather on the streets of a village and dance in a circle like actors or clowns to beg for grains in order to present an offering to Buddha.
 The above-described geollip, or fund-raising performance, carried out by beopgo monks has aspects similar to pangut (entertainment-oriented performance combining music, dance, and acrobatics).
 Although the Buddhist drum called beopgo and the drum of the same name used in nongak are different, and the name was adopted because of the cultural authority of Buddhist musical instruments and hence their easy acceptance by the people.
 A similar name, beokgu, was also derived from beopgo in this process.

 In modern culture

 On a nationwide basis, beopgonori is often used as another name for sogonori (hand-held drum performance).
-Just as the percussionists (chibae) performing sogonori are called sogo or beopgu players in Gochang, Jeollabuk-do Province, the name beopgo (beokgu) is used interchangeably with sogo.
+Just as the percussionists (chibae) performing sogonori are called sogo or beopgu players in Gochang, North Jeolla Province, the name beopgo (beokgu) is used interchangeably with sogo.
 Depending on the attire, the performance is called chaesangbeokgu if the player wears a chaesangmo (twirling-streamer hat), and gokkalbeokgu if the player wears a peaked hat (gokkal).
 In some areas, both the beopgo and sogo are included in the composition of nongak, in which case they are distinguished from each other.
 In Gangneung Nongak and Busan Ami Nongak, for example, the two drums are used as different instruments.
 Gangneung nongak features eight each of the sogo and beopgo (beokgu), the bigger drums called sogo and the smaller ones beopgo.